helloturbine/turbine-docs/docs/exceptions/exception-types.md

 We surface exceptions via the Exceptions page, which captures all types of exceptions in one place.

-## Orders with Failed Payments

-These are orders that were succesfully placed where the payment failed.
-You may want to flag these as not being eligible for fulfillment.
-Turbine will not.

-## Orders without Payments

-Orders placed that have no payment information tied to them.
-Amazon orders are not considered for this exception.

-## Shopify Payments without Payouts

-These are payments that have been collected via Shopify payments but that we can't tie to a payout.

 ## 1005: Anvyl Vendor created.

 A vendor was found in Anvyl that was not found in Turbine.
 This vendor has been auto created.